Antwerp, Victoria: History

 A timber bridge was constructed across the river at Antwerp circa 1890.
-This bridge remained in service until replaced with a concrete bridge that was built parallel to it on the upstream side around 1990.
+The bridge remained in service until replaced with a parallel concrete structure on the upstream side in about 1990.

-A timber weir was built across the Wimmera River in 1903 to provide a perennial water supply by regulating the river.
-Open channels were constructed across the landscape.
+A timber weir was built across the Wimmera River in 1903 to regulate the river and provide a perennial water supply.
+Open irrigation channels were constructed in the surrounding area.

 Social infrastructure reflected the larger population in the early years, which included a hall built in 1904, a Methodist church and sports facilities including an oval and tennis courts at a recreation reserve across the river.
 The locality previously had its own football, cricket, tennis and rowing clubs, with rowing regattas held on the Wimmera River.

 Antwerp today

-Today, the ruin of the Ebenezer Mission has been restored and is the localities tourist attraction.
-A downsized town remains with a few houses, the grain silos adjoining the railway line, the hall and the bridge with tennis courts across the other side.
+Today, the ruin of the Ebenezer Mission has been restored and is the locality's main tourist attraction.
+The township includes a few houses, the grain silos adjoining the railway line, the hall and adjacent tennis courts.
 The Antwerp Tennis Club is still competing.
 The grain facilities are not in use, and the railway siding is used to store surplus grain wagons.